 DekaBank is highly dependent on wholesale funds.
 More than half of the bank's balance sheet is funded through interbank repo and other short-term products, specifically institutional deposits and commercial paper.
 This high dependence on confidence-sensitive wholesale funding sources is balanced by DekaBank's strong and recurring access to funds from the savings banks sector, substantial regular excess cash from its mutual funds franchise and high liquidity balances.
-The modest volume of €23 billion customer loans (as of June 2017) is sufficiently matched by medium- and long-term funds.
+The modest volume of €21 billion customer loans (as of December 2017) is sufficiently matched by medium- and long-term funds.

 Structurally, DekaBank is slightly overfunded, with no liquidity shortfalls in short- and long-term buckets.
 Full coverage also applies in its combined stress scenario, a stress test introduced in compliance with domestic regulatory requirements.
 The German savings bank sector regularly provides stable funding, especially with medium- and long-term maturities.
 Taken together, sector funds and excess cash from the mutual funds franchise provide material liquidity.
-To capture these benefits, we assign a Funding Structure score of ba3, four notches above the historical score, while the Combined Liquidity score is higher at baa3, reflecting the bank's ample liquid resources (the Liquidity Coverage Ratio stood at 159% as of June 2017).
+To capture these benefits, we assign a Funding Structure score of ba3, four notches above the initial score, while the Liquid Resources score is assigned at a2, two notches below the aa3 initial score, reflecting the bank's ample liquid resources (the Liquidity Coverage Ratio stood at 153% as of December 2017).